Hiswe/hiswe.github.io/source/_posts/08-universal-application.md

 Like seen before, with react-router-config __it's easy to get which components to render.__

-But we need a way to tell our server which datas those components needs.
+But we need a way to tell our server which data those components need.
 We will rely on Redux to maintain a coherent state.

 What we __need is redux actions__ that we __dispatch to our store__ and redux will do his job.